finnianr/Eiffel-Loop/doc/Contents.md

 * Facility to create custom search types.
 * Terms can be combined using basic boolean operators.

+See [myching.software](http://myching.software/en/home/my-ching.html) for an example of a commercial application that makes use of this library.
 ## Textual Data Formats
 Classes for handling various human-readable text formats.
 Supported formats are: XML, XHTML, HTML, JSON, CSV.
 (Note: Eiffel-Loop has other libraries for parsing XML)
 ## Text Editing